 When technology gets boring, innovation begins

-I was debugging a power issue with my home automation setup last week when it hit me: I had no idea how many batteries were in my house.
+I was debugging a power issue with my thermostat last week when it hit me: I had no idea how many batteries were in my house.
 Not approximately.
 Not even close.
-Twenty years ago, I knew exactly where every battery lived—the TV remote, the kitchen clock, maybe a flashlight.
+Twenty years ago, I knew exactly where every battery lived; the TV remote, the kitchen clock, maybe a flashlight.
 Today?
 They’re everywhere and nowhere.
 In sensors, in remotes, in devices I’ve forgotten I own.
 They’ve crossed the threshold from technology to invisible infrastructure. ...

 After the prompt: how AI disappears into everything